muhammad2033/DataAnalysis_With_MachineLearning/README.md

-# Data analysis and Machine Learning
+# Data analysis With Machine Learning
+Here I have practised about two datasets with thier streamlit's codes
+1) Titanic Dataset
+2) Heart Attack Rate

 I have created two projects of machine Learning.
 Firstly, I did some data analysis on the given dataset , then I trained the model on the Machine Learning algortihms , such as;